docdawning/bash-dumpster/fsckAbuser/README.txt

 less important stuff hung out there, waiting for the enevitable.

 Over the years, my LVM went through many disk changes.
-It was in service for about 12 years without a single failure and with all original long drives long since replaced before I actually spawned a new LVM (I wanted to get away from ReiserFS and just use ext4).
+It was in service for about 12 years without a single failure and with all original drives replaced along the way.
+I eventually spawned a new LVM (I wanted to get away from ReiserFS and just use ext4).
 The new LVM lived only across 3 drives, rather than a peak of 7 drives in the original faithful setup.
-After about two years on the new LVM, two of my drives, both cheap Seagate ones, died.
+After about two years on the new LVM, two of my drives, both the cheapest possible Seagate ones, died.

 I managed to get most of one of the drives using DD rescue.
 I dumped its contents to a file on a new massive drive.
 The other drive I only got a tiny bit of.
 I tried various repair efforts including